Lever & Ecker, PLLC April 20, 2016 General

 The Pinnacle hip replacement, which is manufactured by Johnson & Johnson subsidiary DePuy Orthopedics, was approved by the U.S. Food and Drug Administration in 2000.
 Surgeons throughout the country have used these products in total hip replacements, a surgery which is supposed to give patients increased mobility and a reduction in pain.

 The device, however, appears to have some serious issues with the design.
 Patients have returned with pain the hip, groin, and legs, swelling, inflammation, and metal toxicity.
 They have reported limping, an inability to stand and difficulty walking.
-Doctors are frequently forced to do a second hip revision surgery or another hip replacement after it is determined that the Pinaccle has broken or slipped from the socket.
+Doctors are frequently forced to do a second hip revision surgery or another hip replacement after it is determined that the Pinnacle has broken or slipped from the socket.

 The patients who have had issues with the implants have filed lawsuits against Johnson & Johnson, alleging that the company had knowledge of the high risk of side effects with the device and failed to issue a recall or warn the medical community of those risks.
 They believe that they deserve compensation due to these negligent acts.

 Plaintiffs have also questioned the U.S. Food and Drug Administration’s 501(k) process.
 In this process, a product may forgo safety testing if the manufacturer can show that it is substantially similar to a previously approved device.
-Many believe that if the Pinnacle was put through the regular standard safety testing, it never would have been approved.
+Many believe that if the Pinnacle was put through regular standard safety testing, it never would have been approved.

-The average American has hundreds of products designed to make life easier in their home and every day millions of people are treated with medical devices.
+The average American has hundreds of products designed to make life easier in their home, and every day, millions of people are treated with medical devices.
 Despite the laws regarding regulations and safety standards, defects in these products change the lives of thousands every year.